-CCWP is a grassroots social justice organization, with members inside and outside prison, that challenges the institutional violence imposed on women, transgender people, and communities of color by the prison industrial complex (PIC).
+CCWP is a grassroots abolitionist organization—with members inside and outside prison—that challenges the institutional violence imposed on women, transgender people, and communities of color by the prison industrial complex (PIC).
 We see the struggle for racial and gender justice as central to dismantling the PIC and we prioritize the leadership of the people, families, and communities most impacted in building this movement.

 California Coalition for Women Prisoners was founded in May 1995 after women prisoners filed a lawsuit, Shumate v.
 Wilson, regarding the horrible medical care that women prisoners in California receive.
 Founding members of CCWP were made up of women and trans prisoners, former prisoners and supporters.
 Charisse Shumate: Fighting for Our Lives is a 37-minute film created in collaboration with the Freedom Archives that documents the origins of CCWP.

 *Please note the keynote is not included out of respect for Mariame Kaba’s preference to limit public circulation of her content.

 To become involved with CCWP, email us at email@example.com.
 We have open meetings the first Wednesday of each month at 6:30 pm via zoom.